 The Islands' main tourist lodges are located at Port Howard, Darwin, Pebble Island, Sea Lion Island and Weddell Island.
 Self-catering accommodation can be found at a selection of holiday cottages on island farms, and several locations in East and West Falkland.
-In Stanley, there is only one hotel (Malvina House) and a choice of guest house and bed & breakfast accommodation.
+In Stanley, there are two principal hotels (the Malvina House and Upland Goose) and a choice of guest house and bed & breakfast accommodation.